 Deciding when and if your organization needs to purchase insurance?

 For a small or recently founded organization, you may be able to do without insurance for a short period of time.
 This is not something to take lightly.
 No matter how little money your organization has, not securing proper insurance can lead to your organizations failure if an accident does happen without proper coverage.
 Eventually there will come a time when your organization will need coverage.
 The state you are located in will determine when you are required by law to purchase some coverages.
 Workers’ compensation insurance is usually the first coverage you will be required to purchase.
 This policy covers the risk of bodily injury to your employees.
 General liability insurance covers bodily injury and property damage done to third parties.
 These third parties may be the people you serve or anyone who comes in contact with your organization.
 These two policies are typically the first policies a non profit will consider and they are the bare minimum coverage.
 As your organization grows these two policies may not fully cover your business from all risks.
+You may not understand all of the risks you actually face and the types of insurance you need.
 Consulting with an insurance professional whom you trust is important at this stage in your risk management process.
 Asking someone who works in insurance to volunteer with your organization or to sit on your board is a good idea.

 Have a return-to-work program in place for injured employees.